-There are more than 3,000 cinema screens in the UK.
+There are more than 750 cinemas and 3,800 cinema screens in the UK.
 If you want to be seen on the big screen by high-spending young people and families in your area, you can book time locally and link your cinema commercial to certain categories of film or even specific movies.

-The distinct advantage of cinema advertising is that your audience is captive and totally focused on the screen.
+The distinct advantage of cinema advertising is that your audience is captive, local and totally focused on the screen.
 A local ad on the big screen will be watched and absorbed by the audience without distraction.

-The production cost of cinema advertisements can be surprisingly low.
+The production cost of cinema advertisements can be surprisingly low and you can advertise from as little as £95 per week.
 Pearl & Dean, for instance, offers two types of cinema ad production for local small businesses.
 Slide advertising allows you to show up to three stills, which appear for 7.5 seconds each in a special advertising segment before the film begins.
-Digital advertising offers moving images.
-Both, however, do not have sound.
+Digital advertising offers moving images with sound.

-More than 80 per cent of the UK population watch TV every day.
+More than 80% of the UK population watch TV every day.
 With the proliferation of channels, advertisers need sophisticated data on viewer habits and audience profiles to ensure their TV commercials are reaching the right people at the right time.